soos-io/kb-docs/CSA/Script.md

-# How to Integrate SOOS CSA with your OS Shell
+# How to Integrate SOOS Container Security Analysis (CSA) with your OS Shell

 <div>